altruisticDataAnalysis/lifeHacks/hammocks.md

 Wrap the guyline in a figure-8 pattern across palm using thumb and pinky.
 Finish the final 1' by wrapping around the figure-8 loop and ending with a slippery hitch.

-### Tree Straps

-Wrap flat and tie with rubber bands.

 ### Calf Ridge